 The rule of thumb is if a fitting works (if it's not leaking), then let it be.
 These components are temperamental, as well as being a critical part of the brake system.
 That being said, paying attention to them, as well as the rest of the system, could stave off future problems and make for a safer car.

-For more information about brakes and other related topics, follow the links on the next page.
+For more information about brakes and other related topics, follow the links below.